tq-systems/meta-tq/meta-tq/doc/README.imx-arm64.BootMedia.md

 To create a bootable SD-Card with boot stream only (for exact file name see SOM specific documentation):

-Write bootstream with correct [offset](#bootstream-location-on-sd-and-e-mmc) to SD-Card
+Write bootstream with correct [offset](#bootstream-location-on-sd-and-emmc) to SD-Card

 Example for Linux:

 `sudo dd if=<bootstream> of=/dev/sd<x> bs=1k seek=<kiB offset> conv=fsync`

-### Bootable e-MMC
+### Bootable eMMC

-To create a bootable e-MMC with complete system image:
+To create a bootable eMMC with complete system image:

-write *.wic image to e-MMC (offset 0)
+write *.wic image to eMMC (offset 0)

-To create a bootable e-MMC with boot stream only (for exact file name see SOM specific documentation)
+To create a bootable eMMC with boot stream only (for exact file name see SOM specific documentation)

-Boot from SD-Card and write bootstream with correct [offset](#bootstream-location-on-sd-and-e-mmc) to e-MMC
+Boot with working boot source and write bootstream with correct [offset](#bootstream-location-on-sd-and-emmc) to eMMC

 Example for Linux:

 `sudo dd if=<bootstream> of=/dev/mmcblk0 bs=1k seek=<kiB offset> conv=fsync`

-Example for U-Boot:
+Example for U-Boot, see [SD-card / eMMC partition start block number](#bootstream-location-on-sd-and-emmc).

+**Attention**: partition in this context means the eMMC hardware partitions.
+This is unrelated to MBR or GPT partitions in eMMC user partition.

 ```
-# 32k -> 64 blocks -> 0x40
+# assign bstart with start block number in hex
+# use correct partition
+# eMMC user partition: 0
+# eMMC boot partition: 1 or 2
+# assign partnum with partition number to use

+setenv bstart <block number>
+setenv partnum <part number>
 tftp <bootstream>
 setexpr bsz ${filesize} + 1ff
 setexpr bsz ${bsz} / 200
 printenv bsz
-mmc dev 0
+mmc dev 0 ${partnum}
-mmc write ${loadaddr} 40 ${bsz}
+mmc write ${loadaddr} ${bstart} ${bsz}
+mmc dev 0 0
 ```

 ### Bootable QSPI NOR